eartvit/xraylab-demo/README.md

 ![grafana-2](docs/grafana-2.png)
 Obviously the values will update depending when and for how long you ran the service.

 That's it!
-You now have went through the deployment of an intelligent application on RedHat Openshift!
+You now have gone through the deployment of an intelligent application on RedHat Openshift!